[Originally published in 2017]

 On a micro level, the components of those activities do the same.

 Once you truly “get” this, there’s almost no day when you can’t get an amazing amount done.
+You just have to change WHAT you get done.

 The ebb and flow cycle is weird.
 The ups and downs can last anywhere from a few days to a few hours, and they’re generally unpredictable.